Editor’s Note: This blog was originally published in March 2020. It has been updated to include the latest information.

-Virtualization is enabling network architects to design, implement, and manage network services far more efficiently than ever before.
+Virtualization is enabling network architects to design, implement and manage network services far more efficiently than ever before.
 Software-defined networking (SDN) and network functions virtualization (NFV) are two of the key capabilities fostering this transformation.
-In this blog we briefly explain the concepts, comparing SDN vs NFV, and show how and why their complementary capabilities should be part of every enterprise’s network strategy.
+In this blog we briefly explain the concepts, comparing SDN and NFV, and show how and why their complementary capabilities should be part of every enterprise’s network strategy.

-Network functions virtualization (NFV) decouples network functions from proprietary hardware appliances (routers, firewalls, VPN terminators, SD-WAN, etc.) and delivers equivalent network functionality without the need for specialized hardware.
-These virtual network functions (VNF) run on high-performance x86 servers and offer the distinct advantage of on-demand deployment.
+Network functions virtualization (NFV) decouples network functions from proprietary hardware appliances (including routers, firewalls, VPN terminators and SD-WAN gateways) and delivers equivalent network functionality without the need for specialized hardware.
+These virtual network functions (VNFs) run on high-performance x86 servers and offer the distinct advantage of on-demand deployment.

 SDN vs NFV: Similarities

-In many ways, SDN and NFV are interdependent, but when deployed together can achieve flexible, agile network infrastructures.
+In many ways, SDN and NFV are interdependent.
+When deployed together, they can achieve flexible, agile network infrastructures.
 NFV provides the basic networking functions and SDN assumes higher-level management responsibility to orchestrate overall network operations.

 SDN vs NFV: Differences

 SDN and NFV have much in common, based on the concept of virtualization that drives the development and deployment of their capabilities.
-Major differences between the two concern the overall focus network management responsibilities and the standards that guide architectural and functional development.
+Major differences between the two include the overall network management responsibilities and the standards that guide architectural and functional development.

 Equinix can help enterprises accelerate their adoption of SDN and NFV.
-Equinix offers the world’s largest SDN-based dynamically interconnected ecosystem with more than 200 data centers across 5 continents.
-Equinix Cloud Exchange Fabric™ (ECX Fabric™) securely connects thousands of cloud and network providers to reach business partners around the world.
+Equinix offers the world’s largest dynamically interconnected SDN-based ecosystem, with 240+ data centers across six continents.
+Equinix Fabric®, our software-defined interconnection solution, securely connects thousands of cloud and network providers to reach business partners around the world.

-Network Edge services from Equinix provides a digital marketplace of vendor-neutral, virtual network functions, allowing customers to select, deploy and connect both network and security devices in minutes.
-Network Edge is integrated with ECX Fabric, enabling rapid deployment of network functions without the need of physical data center deployment or hardware requirements.
+Network Edge services from Equinix provide a digital marketplace of vendor-neutral virtual network functions, allowing customers to select, deploy and connect both network and security devices in minutes.
+Network Edge is integrated with Equinix Fabric, enabling rapid deployment of network functions without the need for physical data center deployment or hardware requirements.

-Virtual network functions deployed via Network Edge are enabling enterprises to take advantage of SDN capabilities to modernize networks deliver new services, establishing new connections, and optimizing performance.
+Virtual network functions deployed via Network Edge are enabling enterprises to take advantage of SDN capabilities to modernize networks, deliver new services, establish new connections and optimize performance.

-- Hybrid cloud firewall—Virtual firewalls protect corporate networks from attacks from public-facing applications hosted on public clouds.
+- Hybrid cloud firewall: Virtual firewalls protect corporate networks from attacks against public-facing applications hosted on public clouds.

-- Branch-to-cloud SD-WAN—Use interconnection hubs at Equinix to optimize connectivity between distributed branch locations, cloud providers and SaaS providers.
+- Branch-to-cloud SD-WAN: Equinix interconnection hubs can help customers optimize connectivity between distributed branch locations, cloud providers and SaaS providers.

-Enterprises worldwide can quickly take advantage of the complementary capabilities of SDN and NFV without the need for significant CapEx by using global infrastructure and market-leading network services.
-Network architects interested in learning how easily virtual network functions can be deployed across the ECX Fabric are encouraged to register for the free Network Edge trial.
+Enterprises worldwide can quickly take advantage of the complementary capabilities of SDN and NFV without the need for significant CAPEX by using global infrastructure and market-leading network services.
+To learn more about how to get started modernizing your network with virtual services, read the guide to Network Edge today.